AdaCore/gnatstudio/docs/users_guide/extending.rst

     GPS assumes the following restrictions are true when this preference is enabled.
 If any are false, no error is reported and there be only minor effects in GPS.
-For example, if won't be able to detect that two files are the same if one of them is a symbolic link, although GPS stills warns if you're trying to overwrite a file modified on the disk.
+For example, if will not be able to detect that two files are the same if one of them is a symbolic link, although GPS stills warns if you are trying to overwrite a file modified on the disk.

     The restrictions are the following:

-    * Symbolic links shouldn't be used in the project.
+    * Symbolic links should not be used in the project.

       More precisely, you can only have symbolic links that point to files outside of the project, but not to another file in the project

-    * Directories can't have source names.
+    * Directories cannot have source names.

       No directory name should match the naming scheme defined in the project.
-For example, if you're using the default GNAT naming scheme, you can't have directories with names ending in :file:`.ads` or :file:`.adb`.
+For example, if you are using the default GNAT naming scheme, you cannot have directories with names ending in :file:`.ads` or :file:`.adb`.

   * :guilabel:`Hidden directories pattern`

     .. index:: hidden directories pattern

-    A regular expression used to match hidden directories which aren't displayed by default in the project view, nor taken into account by VCS operations on directories.
+    A regular expression used to match hidden directories which are not displayed by default in the project view, nor taken into account by VCS operations on directories.